What is Early Intervention?

 Children with disabilities or who are showing developmental delays must first be evaluated first in order to receive Early Intervention Services.
 The evaluation is free and can take up to 45 days to complete.
 At conclusion of the evaluation, if the child is found eligible, a team will convene to develop an Individualized Family Service Plan (IFSP) that outlines specific services and goals.

-- Intake completed by a CFC service coordinator
+- Intake completed by a service coordinator at the Early Intervention Programs office

 - Evaluation (to determine eligibility) and ASSESSMENT